USSURATONCACHI/PortalThreeJs_Review/README.md

 	Moreover, i accidentally once managed to get a combo of 4 successfull jumps in a row, that made me bang player head into the ceiling (room is 4m tall).
 But cannot replicate that case

 	I have no idea, what happens under the hood.
 But most probable cause, IMHO, is that player after falling gets clipped into the floor a tiny amount.
-And it takes player a single tick longer to move from out of floor.
+And it takes player a single tick longer to move out of a floor.
 And in that single tick game makes second "jump", by accelerates player again.

 - Camera prop falling OOB crashes the game.
 This is really easy to do accidentally.